January 17th, 2018

 Danielle Tracey, their PE co-ordinator, said: “Coming to this big stadium is wonderful and is an opportunity that these children might not normally have.
 We always emphasise to them that taking part and having a go is the important thing, with good results a bonus.”

 Josh Berry, nine, from seventh-placed Columbus School in Chelmsford, commented: “I loved swimming here, especially the bit where we had to shoot the ball in the hoop.
 Today has been very special.
 I’m going to show my mum my medal.
 She will be so pleased with me!”

 The day’s Young Leaders were supplied by William Edwards School from Grays in Essex (pictured right).
 Also lending a hand was Panathlon’s Jack Petchey Outstanding Achievement ‘Highly Commended’ award winner from 2016, Harry Bowtell.
 He helped officiate alongside Freya Levy, the GB wheelchair basketball international and Essex native.

 Also in attendance was GB Paralympic gold medallist swimmer and Panathlon Ambassador Liz Johnson, who said: “It has been another superb day and I was interested to hear a teacher commending one pupil for his behaviour, because in the past he wasn’t able to cope with not winning.

 “He now sees value in the performance rather than having a ‘win at all costs’ attitude.
 He also nurtures younger members of his team.
 That’s the point of Panathlon – having those life lessons that we learn through sport.”

-Many thanks to the following partners for making both days at the Aquatics Centre possible.
+Many thanks to the following partners for making the competition possible.